rnwood/smtp4dev/README.md

 - Run `Rnwood.Smtpdev` (`.exe` on Windows).
 (If you downloaded the ``noruntime`` version, you need the .NET Core 2.0 runtime on your machine and you should execute ``dotnet Rnwood.Smtpdev.dll`` to run it.)

-- Open your browser at `http://localhost:5000`
+- Open your browser at `http://localhost:5000` (to run the web server on a different port or make it listen on interfaces other than loopback, add the command line arg `--server.urls "http://0.0.0.0:5001/"` when starting the executable.

 - Now configure your apps which send mail, to use the SMTP server on the machine where SMTP4dev is running (``localhost`` if they are on the same machine), and using the port you selected (``25`` by default).